EyePoint, Inc.

 EyePoint Pharmaceuticals Inc. (formerly pSivida Corporation) is a Watertown, Massachusetts company specialising in the application of microelectromechanical systems (MEMS) and nanotechnology to drug delivery.

 pSivida obtained porous silicon technology from the British government Defence Evaluation and Research Agency (DERA, now QinetiQ).
 QinetiQ continues to be a strategic partner.

 In June 2004, pSivida acquired full ownership of pSiMedica.
 In April 2018, pSivida purchased eye products firm Icon Bioscience.
-Afterwards, it rebranded to its current name of EyepOint Pharmaceuticals, Inc.
+Afterwards, it rebranded to its current name of EyepOint Pharmaceuticals, Inc. In December 2025, the company changed its corporate name to EyePoint, Inc.